UntilGrassTouch/Maratron-scripts/README.md

 <img width="800" height="400" alt="how it works2" src="https://github.com/user-attachments/assets/b16404fc-2e8a-4879-9f78-2fbe06ebfa1f" />

+Features
+1. Walk, run, and sprint.
+Character will also do the same thing according to your speed.
+2. Look side whild advancing forward(body direction)

 ex) Skyrim

 ![Honeycam 2026-02-14 11-19-12](https://github.com/user-attachments/assets/b78c24da-470b-46b5-a00d-18e0a984abb7)

 UEVR version is not complete yet, but almost working in some games.